proglang/jgs/README.md

       Note: the `@ParameterSecurity` annotation can be used only on methods and constructors.
 If the annotation is not present at a method declaration, the count of the parameters and the count of the given *security levels* are not equals or the array contains an invalid level, this results in an error message.
 Also, if the method doesn't accept arguments use an empty array, otherwise an error occurs.

     2. return *security level*:
-    to specify the return *security level*, i.e. the level of the returned value of the method, the annotation `@ReturnSecurity` in the class [`Annotations`][Annotations class] can be used.
+    to specify the return *security level*, i.e. the level of the returned value of the method, the annotation `@ReturnSecurity` in the class [`Annotations`][AnnotationsClass] can be used.
 The analysis will check whether the calculated return *security level* is weaker or equals than the expected level.
     The value of this annotation has to be a concrete *security level* which is specified by the method `SootSecurityLevel#getOrderedSecurityLevels()` or if the method has no return value, then the value of this annotation should be the void return *security level* ('void').